singaround/songbook/songs/barge-ballad-barge-ballad.md

 published: true
 wordsBy: © The Longest Johns
 tuneBy: © The Longest Johns
-chorusLine: So we're loaded down with bales so high
+chorusLine: Oh, we're loaded down with bales so high
 songLine: Once there was a barge lad
 tuneLink: 'https://open.spotify.com/album/3iXPqxL9KwTQcefOhBcsc4'
 tags: